Elmehdi-Erraji/User-support-system/README.md

-# Ticket Support System
+# Guidely - Ticket Support System

-This project is a ticket support web application that simplifies the management of support tickets and provides a platform to handle frequently asked questions (FAQs) to enhance visitor and client experience.
+Guidely is a ticket support web application that simplifies the management of support tickets and provides a platform to handle frequently asked questions (FAQs) to enhance visitor and client experience.

 If you found this repo helpful, please give it a (⭐).
 Thank you!